 7. German Wirehaired Pointer

-It may be more stolid than stylish, but the German wirehaired is the dog you want by your side when a wing-tipped pheasant runs into a cattail marsh.
+It may be more stolid than stylish, but the German wirehaired is the gun dog you want by your side when a wing-tipped pheasant runs into a cattail marsh.
 I’ve seen wirehairs track cripples through mazes of cover and bird scent that leaves you shaking your head when the dog comes back with the bird held in his bearded mouth.

 In the 1880s, German hunters mixed griffons, foxhounds, poodles, and shorthairs to produce a breed that could point upland birds, retrieve waterfowl, kill vermin, and track stags—wrapped in a bristly coat that insulates without attracting burrs.
 GWPs exist in two separate breeds: the Deutsch drahthaar and the Americanized German wirehaired pointer.
 Drahthaars are bred and tested for the versatility that originally defined the breed.
 Some are prickly with people and not ideal dogs around children.
 All drahthaars are death on small mammals, including cats, and they are also relentless trackers and retrievers.

 German wirehaired pointers aren’t as aggressive as drahthaars, and they hunt with their heads up for air scent, rather than tracking birds on the ground.
-They, too, are fine retrievers, and either breed makes a good all-weather dog for the serious hunter.
+They, too, are fine retrievers, and either hunting dog breed makes a good all-weather dog for the serious hunter.
 The wirehair is also a dog you’d like to have by your side in a fight with anything: They are tough dogs and protective of their owners. —Phil Bourjaily

 8. Mountain Cur